 What are the benefits and risks for the medication Digoxin?
 Here I will explain the key features that every patient should now about this commonly used medication for atrial fibrillation.

 In this article I will be discussing the role of magnesium supplementation for patients with atrial fibrillation.
 What does the data show and what do I recommend to my patients?

 In this article I will review the very popular KardiaMobile and KardiaBand.
 These products have been designed for at home monitoring of atrial fibrillation through a smart phone or smart watch.
 Read this article to learn more.

 AFib and coronary artery disease are two very common heart conditions.
 Coronary artery disease (CAD) is the most common cardiovascular disease, while atrial fibrillation (AFib) is the most common cardiac arrhythmia.
 Still, there’s a great deal of misunderstanding on how coronary artery disease and atrial fibrillation relate to each other and how to manage patients that may have both conditions.

 Considering overall heart health, there are often other heart issues that go along with atrial fibrillation.
 A common condition those living with AFib often face is congestive heart failure, commonly known as CHF.
-CHF often refers to a weak heart but can also signify a stiff heart, meaning it doesn’t pump blood efficiently throughout the body.
+In this article I discuss the complexity of managing patients that have BOTH conditions.
+Read my article here for my thoughts.